 From here the trail will take you on a stead but manageable climb.
-This is the perfect time to soak in the surrounding and take in the climb ahead.
+This is the perfect time to soak in the surroundings and take in the climb ahead.
 Believe me, it’s going to get tougher!

 From here the real climbing begins.
-There are more class 3 sections that I care to cover so I highly recommend reading the 14ers.com trail review as well as a few of the video I’ve included to give you a better understanding of all of that’s involved with this class 3 scramble.
+There are more class 3 sections that I care to cover so I highly recommend reading the 14ers.com trail review as well as a few of the videos I’ve included to give you a better understanding of all of that’s involved with this class 3 scramble.

 Looking back at the Knifes Edge on the Kelso Ridge.